 Are you sure you’re taking the best route to work?
 Are you cleaning your house efficiently?
 Think about every task you do on a regular basis and search for a more efficient way of doing it.

 It’s possible to outsource much of your life.
 No one can eat, sleep, or exercise for you, but you can pay others to do a lot of things for you.
+For example, you can hire a company like Aptive Pest GA to come out and take care of pest control in your home if you have an issue, as opposed to handling it yourself with DIY methods that may not work.

 ● There are people that will clean, do laundry, mow grass, drive, shop, cook, do your taxes, and build your new deck for you.